Qovery/documentation/website/docs/using-qovery/deployment/running-and-deployment-statuses.md

 ---
-last_modified_on: "2022-07-05"
+last_modified_on: "2023-02-01"
 title: "Running and Deployment Statuses"
-description: "Learn how to monitor your running and deployment statuses"
+description: "Learn how to monitor your services"
 ---
 import Jump from '@site/src/components/Jump';
 import Alert from '@site/src/components/Alert';